SeaseLtd/vector-search-elastic-tutorial/indexing_phase/README.md

 # indexing_phase
-This folder contains the material about indexing data to Elasticsearch through the Bulk API or through elasticsearch.helpers.bulk().
+This folder contains the material on indexing data to Elasticsearch through the `Bulk API` or through `elasticsearch.helpers.bulk()`.

 ## Folder content: